Before and After Gallery

 Quality Orthodontics You Can Trust!

 At Orthodontic Experts, we make sure that our patients are our number one priority.
 We listen to everything you have to say because we feel each patient is unique and deserves a unique approach.
-One of the most important part of orthodontic treatment is an effective diagnosis because it directly translates to effective treatment.
-To get this done, we use state-of-the-art technologies and stay current on scientifically-based principles.
-We believe in giving our patients choices, when it comes to orthodontic treatment because we believe that everyone’s lifestyle is different.
+One of the most important parts of orthodontic treatment is an effective diagnosis, because it directly translates to effective treatment.
+To get this done, we use state-of-the-art technology.
+We believe in giving our patients choices when it comes to orthodontic treatment because we believe that everyone’s lifestyle is different.
 Browse through our “before and after gallery” to learn about different kinds of orthodontic issues, orthodontic appliances, and orthodontic treatments.

 Anterior Crossbite

-In this series of before and after pictures, patients were diagnosed by our orthodontist to have an anterior crossbite.
+In this series of before and after pictures, patients were diagnosed by our orthodontist of having an anterior crossbite.
 An anterior crossbite, also known as an underbite, occurs when any teeth of the upper jaw are located on the inside of the lower jaw.

 Anterior Crossbite Treated with Elastics